 How much do your rates increase for a ticket resulting in a conviction?

 That varies, but a first DUI offense can raise it by 90%, according to an analysis by CarInsurance.com.
-You’ll see in the table below how much rates rise, on average, for common violations and accidents, for full coverage with a $500 deductible.
+The table below shows how much rates rise, on average, for common violations and accidents for full coverage with a $500 deductible.

 Annual average rates for full coverage car insurance